clash-lang/clash-compiler/docs/developing-hardware/flags.rst

   **Default:** []

--fclash-debug-transformations-from
+-fclash-debug-transformations-from=N
-  Only print debug output from applied transformation ``n`` and onwards.
+  Only print debug output from applied transformation ``N`` and onwards.

   .. code-block:: bash